paulo-bettencourt/paulo-bettencourt/README.md

 Because of his inclination towards suffering, three were destined to happen: a do-it-yourself musical career in punk rock, a passion for Russian literature and the desire to program.

 Even though Paulo has studied Journalism, the fact is that this career was never meant to be.
-Because of this, he has worked around the globe and travelled quite a bit: always searching for something that would fulfill his dreams and passion.
+Because of this, he has worked around the globe and travelled quite a bit: always searching for something that would fulfil his dreams and passion.

 Hence, in 2020 <Academia de Código_> appeared in his life and, therefore, a wild but brave decision was taken.